schell/renderling/DEVLOG.md

 With that, I've started work on the second milestone while my first set of PRs are in review, as it takes a good while to roundtrip w/ feedback.

+#### Spiralling out

+Previously we had talked about upgrading expressions, and how there would be a "spiralling out" or "cascade" of upgrades needed.
+I think we've mostly side-stepped that requirement by first realizing that atomics can really only be held in global variables since they only appear in `workgroup` and `storage` address spaces.

+So these ops will always be accessed through a pointer to a global variable, and we can modify that global variable's type in place and then not worry about having to upgrade the expressions that contain that global variable.
+It's a nice simplification.

+> The reason I think you won't need to update any expressions is that Naga IR Load expressions
+> and Store statements both can operate on Atomics, so everything accessing the globals whose
+> types you're whacking, whether Loads, Stores, or Atomics, should still be okay.
+>
+> -- Jim Blandy

 ### raspberry pi updates